Shared a room with Jack Klugman in a New York boarding house in the 1940s.

 Billy Crystal claimed that Bronson was offered the role of Curly in City Slickers (1991), only to be rudely rebuffed because the character dies.
 Jack Palance went on to win an Oscar for the role.

 He was considered for James Coburn's role in Firepower (1979).
-Rumors had it that Bronson turned the film down because the producers had refused to write in a role for his wife, Jill Ireland.
+Rumor had it that Bronson turned the film down because the producers had refused to write in a role for his wife, Jill Ireland.

 He learned to speak English when he was a teenager; before that, he spoke Lithuanian and Russian.